Banner with drawing of city, coastal landscape and dragonfly

 River and greens

-Mobile Metropolis
+Becoming Metropolis

 This intervention suggests that waterways can connect both humans and more-than-humans – the idea of (re)connecting through water.
 Focusing on Mobile, USA.